knative/eventing/docs/registry/README.md

 to the appropriate Trigger(s) in parallel of the EventType creation.
 If the creation fails, on a subsequent arrival there will be a new creation attempt.

-Although sub-optimal (as `Event Consumers` find out about EventTypes upon first arrival), we believe this mechanism is needed for Sources where the `Cluster Configurator` does not know in advance the EventTypes they can produced (e.g., a ContainerSource).
+Although sub-optimal (as `Event Consumers` find out about EventTypes upon first arrival), we believe this mechanism (or something similar) is needed for Sources where the `Cluster Configurator` does not know in advance the EventTypes they can produce (e.g., a ContainerSource).

 Example: